BENCHMARK THERMO-SPRUCE CLADDING – HIGHLY DURABLE CLADDING COMBINED WITH NATURAL BEAUTY

-- For the substructure, we recommend using joists of thermally modified spruce of durability class 1.
-This way the substructure will endure just as long as the panelling itself.
+- For the substructure, we recommend using joists of thermally modified spruce with durability class 1.
+This way, the substructure will last just as long as the paneling.

-- By choosing wall cladding with matching tongue-and-groove ends, you can install boards of different lengths with the least possible time, material costs and labour input.
-Any two boards do not necessarily have to meet directly over a joist.
+- By choosing cladding with end-matching, you can minimize time, labor and material costs when installing boards of different lengths.
+With end-matching, the boards don’t necessarily need to meet directly over a joist.